intel/pepc/docs/pepc-topology.rst

 Subcommand *'info'*
 ===================

-Print CPU topology information.
+Display CPU topology details.

-**Note**, Linux kernel provides topology information only for online CPUs, but not for offline CPUs.
-Therefore, unknown topology numbers (e.g., package number) for offline CPUs are substituted with "?".
+**Note**: The Linux kernel provides topology data only for online CPUs.
+For offline CPUs, unknown topology values (e.g., package number) are replaced with "?".

 **--cpus** *CPUS*
-   List of CPUs to print topology information for.
-The list can include individual CPU numbers and CPU number ranges.
-For example,'1-4,7,8,10-12' would mean CPUs 1 to 4, CPUs 7, 8, and 10 to 12.
-   Use the special keyword 'all' to specify all CPUs.
+   Specify CPUs to display topology information for.
+Accepts individual CPU numbers or ranges, e.g., '1-4,7,8,10-12' for CPUs 1 to 4, 7, 8, and 10 to 12.
+Use 'all' to include all CPUs.

 **--cores** *CORES*
-   List of cores to print topology information for.
-The list can include individual core numbers and core number ranges.
-For example, '1-4,7,8,10-12' would mean cores 1 to 4, cores 7, 8, and 10 to 12.
-Use the special keyword 'all' to specify all cores.
-This option has to be accompanied by the '--package' option, because core numbers are per-package.
+   Specify cores to display topology information for.
+Accepts individual core numbers or ranges, e.g., '1-4,7,8,10-12' for cores 1 to 4, 7, 8, and 10 to 12.
+Use 'all' to include all cores.
+This option requires the '--package' option, as core numbers are relative to the package.

 **--modules** *MODULES*
-   List of dies to print topology information for.
-The list can include individual module numbers and module number ranges.
-For example, '0,2-5' would mean module 0 and modules 2, 3, 4, and 5.
+   Specify modules to display topology information for.
+Accepts individual module numbers or ranges, e.g., '0,2-5' for modules 0, 2, 3, 4, and 5.
+Use 'all' to include all modules.
-   Use the special keyword 'all' to specify all modules.
-Note, unlike core and die numbers, module numbers are absolute.

 **--dies** *DIES*
-   List of dies to print topology information for.
-The list can include individual die numbers and die number ranges.
-For example, '0-3,5' would mean dies 0 to 3, and die 5.
-Use the special keyword 'all' to specify all dies.
-On some systems, die numbers are globally unique, while on other systems they are relative to the package.
-In the latter case, this option has to be accompanied by the '--package' option.
+   Specify dies to display topology information for.
+Accepts individual die numbers or ranges, e.g., '0-3,5' for dies 0 to 3 and die 5.
+Use 'all' to include all dies.
+On some systems, die numbers are globally unique, while on others they are relative to the package.
+In the latter case, this option requires the '--package' option.

 **--packages** *PACKAGES*
-   List of packages to print topology information for.
-The list can include individual package numbers and package number ranges.
-For example, '0,2-4' would mean package 0 and packages 2 to 4.
-   Use the special keyword 'all' to specify all packages.
+   Specify packages to display topology information for.
+Accepts individual package numbers or ranges, e.g., '0,2-4' for package 0 and packages 2 to 4.
+Use 'all' to include all packages.

 **--core-siblings** *CORE_SIBLINGS*
-   Core siblings are CPUs sharing the same core.
-The list can include individual core sibling indices or index ranges.
-For example, if a core includes CPUs 3 and 4, index '0' would mean CPU 3 and index '1' would mean CPU 4.
-This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3 and 4, if CPU 3 was offline, then index '0' would mean CPU 4.
+   List of core sibling indices (CPUs sharing the same core).
+Specify individual indices or ranges.
+   For example, if a core includes CPUs 2 and 3, index '0' refers to CPU 2, and index '1' refers to CPU 3.
+This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
+   If CPU 2 is offline, index '0' refers to CPU 3.
+On Intel processors with hyper-threading, this is typically used to offline hyperthreads.

 **--module-siblings** *MODULE_SIBLINGS*
-   Module siblings are CPUs sharing the same module.
-The list can include individual module sibling indices or index ranges.
-For example, if a module includes CPUs 3, 4, 5, and 6, index '0' would mean CPU 3, index '1' would mean CPU 4, and idex '3' would mean CPU 5.
-This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
-In the example with CPUs 3, 4, 5 and 6, if CPU 4 was offline, then index '1' would mean CPU 5.
+   List of module sibling indices (CPUs sharing the same module).
+Specify individual indices or ranges.
+For example, if a module includes CPUs 4, 5, 6, and 7, index '0' refers to CPU 4, index '1' to CPU 5, and index '4' to CPU 7.
+This option applies only to online CPUs, as Linux lacks topology details for offline CPUs.
+In the example, if CPU 5 is offline, index '1' refers to CPU 1.

 **--order** *ORDER*
-   By default, the topology table is printed in CPU number order.
-Use this option to print it in a different order (e.g., core or package number order).
-Here are the supported order names: cpu, core, module, die, node, package.
+   By default, the topology table is sorted by CPU number.
+Use this option to sort by core, module, die, node, or package number instead.
+Supported values: cpu, core, module, die, node, package.

 **--online-only**
    Include only online CPUs.
-By default offline and online CPUs are included.
+By default, both online and offline CPUs are included.

 **--columns** *COLUMNS*
-   Comma-separated list of the topology columns to print.
-Available columns are: CPU, core, module, die, node, package, hybrid.
+   Comma-separated list of topology columns to display.
+Available columns: CPU, core, module, die, node, package, hybrid.
 Example: --columns Package,Core,CPU.
-By default, all columns that are meaningful for the platform are printed.
-If the platform does not have modules or dies, the corresponding columns won't be printed.
-The "hybrid" column is not printed for non-hybrid
+By default, all relevant columns for the platform are shown.
+Columns like "module" or "die" are omitted if not applicable.
+The "hybrid" column is shown only for hybrid platforms.